 Despite frustrations, loans are reaching businesses

-Short-term government loans are beginning to reach area businesses impacted by the COVID-19 pandemic despite what some lenders describe as a "clunky" and somewhat frustrating loan application process.
+Short-term government loans are beginning to reach area businesses impacted by the COVID-19 pandemic despite what some lenders describe as a clunky and somewhat frustrating loan application process.

-"'Clunky' is probably a generous word," said Cord Polen, president and CEO of Alliance Bank in Cape Girardeau when asked to describe the Small Business Administration's Paycheck Protection Program (PPP).
+Clunky is probably a generous word, said Cord Polen, president and CEO of Alliance Bank in Cape Girardeau when asked to describe the Small Business Administrations Paycheck Protection Program (PPP).

 The program is designed to funnel up to $349 billion in forgivable loans to small businesses and self-employed workers to help support business payrolls during the pandemic.
-The coronavirus has temporarily closed thousands of businesses and added millions of American workers to the nation's unemployment roles.
+The coronavirus has temporarily closed thousands of businesses and added millions of American workers to the nations unemployment roles.

-The loan program is part of a $2.2 trillion stimulus package the federal government is using to boost the U.S. economy and support the nation's small businesses.
+The loan program is part of a $2.2 trillion stimulus package the federal government is using to boost the U.S. economy and support the nations small businesses.
 Loans are 100% forgivable as long as they are used for qualified business expenses.

 Challenges

-The loans, which are intended to cover up to eight weeks of payroll and other qualifying buinsess expenses, are guaranteed by the federal government so there is little or no risk to lending institutions.
-However, Polan said he and other local bankers have been "frustrated" by some of the program's processes.
+The loans, which are intended to cover up to eight weeks of payroll and other qualifying business expenses, are guaranteed by the federal government so there is little or no risk to lending institutions.
+However, Polen said he and other local bankers have been frustrated by some of the programs processes.

-On Tuesday, Polen said he received "at least two emails from folks involved in the process."
-The first email included a set of rules pertaining to certain aspects of the PPP "and this afternoon those rules changed, so it's an ever-evolving process."
+On Tuesday, Polen said he received at least two emails from folks involved in the process.
+The first email included a set of rules pertaining to certain aspects of the PPP and this afternoon those rules changed, so its an ever-evolving process.

 This story available to you free thanks to the support of